Training with RCTTP

 The Course Leaders provide pastoral and academic support for all trainees.

 All trainees must demonstrate that they have fully met each of the Teachers’ Standards by the end of the course in order to be awarded QTS.

-Assessment against the Teachers’ Standards is continual and is carried out through lesson observations, termly reviews of practice, formal assignments and Partnership Tutor visits.
+Assessment is continual and is carried out through lesson observations, termly reviews of practice, formal assignments and Partnership Tutor visits.